astrokd/learning-journal/README.md

 Growth Mindset is the idea that learning is a growth process where *mistakes, errors, and obsticales* are all part of the process.

 A fixed mindset would be the opposite of that where you finding difficulty or make mistakes and use this experience as a reason to not continue.

+#### Reminders

+1. Learn from others and celabrate their success
+2. When it gets hard persist
+3. Don't ignore criticism